Children on Stun: Biography

 On 15 May 2015, Children on Stun played a reunion gig at the o2 Academy2 in Islington, London and within a few weeks announced they would be reforming.
 On 4 July 2015, Simon Manning died in his sleep from a heart attack.
 On 24 October the Stun had a charity fundraising birthday party in memory of Manning.
 They were joined by his long term bandmate and friend Stuart Harper [Felo-De-Se] who stood in his place.
 Also paying tribute were Vendemmian, whom Manning had joined for a short time and The Last Cry a favourite band of Manning's, giving their services for free.
 The money raised was split between the British Heart Foundation and the Sophie Lancaster Foundation.
 Dancing with Mr Punch a strictly limited edition CD of 100 copies, compiled by John D'Anter, containing all four early studio demos on CD was made available to attendees of the birthday memorial gig with the proceeds also going to charity.

 The band decide to continue with Stuart Harper joining permanently on guitar.
 On 22 October 2016, a second charity event [The Birthday Bash 2] was organized in their hometown of Hastings in memory of Manning.
 That same night a limited edition CD, This Sideshow Burlesque was released first to all attendees.
 Only 100 hand-numbered copies were pressed with all profits from the release going to two heart charities.
 The track-list contained rare live tracks from the band's early career.

 In 2017, after headlining the Gotham Sounds Festival in Germany and during the recording of new material, the band announced they would be splitting up again.
 The following year, the group made a surprise return at the Hope & Anchor in Islington, London on 4 May.
 The band recorded two new songs "All the Pain of Love" and "Echoes" at Savage Sounds Studio, Hastings, as part of a planned Mini-LP.
 In June 2018, Harper left the band and, in September 2018, Ex-Dream Disciples guitarist Gordon Young joined the group.
 In December that year, Children on Stun sign to Armalyte Industries.

 In March 2019, Echoes a five track EP of new material was released with Gordon Young producing.
 The track "Another Love, Another Beginning" was originally written by Whipp/Ash as part of a planned but unrecorded, second Stripper Project album.

+The band played their final live date on 1st Sept 2023 in New York at the Bowery Ballroom as part of the Murder of Crows festival.

-In February Whipp & Ash recorded 'Living Fractures' & 'Made for you' at Ford Lane Studio, Arundel with producer, 'Porl Young'.
+February 2025 Whipp & Ash recorded 'Living Fractures' & 'Made for you' at Ford Lane Studio in Arundel with producer, 'Porl Young'.
+The band was again put on ice with no further plans to continue.